Domeenik/CodingChallenge/README.md

 # CodingChallengeKIN
 This project contains my solution to the Coding Challenge.
 I have chosen an object-oriented approach.
 The simulation can be started by `python3 ./main.py`.
 The server side is in the scripts `./server_text.py` and `./server_visual.py`.
 The script `./server_visual.py` gives the player a graphical overview of the player positions.
 This was realized with OpenCV.
 In the `./requirements.txt` are the necessary modules for the execution.
 The test environment can be started with `python3 -m unittest discover tests`.
+The time is given in seconds since the beginning of the epoch to indicate an absolute value.
 To enable the user to change the values of the simulation without programming knowledge, the `settings.json` provides the possibility to edit the settings outside the code.

 ### Parameters
 `zmq:address` - ip address of the host